-Transfer When Criminal Charges are Pending
+Transfer When Criminal Charges are Pending /Triage Process

-The district will continue the Criminal Watch program to monitor students charged or convicted of criminal offenses.
-In addition, upon review of the underlying allegations and based upon the preponderance of evidence, the superintendent may transfer a student who has been charged with a criminal offense (juvenile or adult) that is or would be considered a felony.
-The parent may request a hearing to contest this transfer.
-If appropriate, the superintendent will recommend expulsion of the student.
+The district will continue the Criminal Watch program to monitor students charged with or convicted of criminal offenses.
+In addition, upon review of the underlying allegations and based upon the preponderance of evidence, the superintendent may reassign to a different school a student who has been charged with a criminal offense (juvenile or adult) that is or would be considered a felony.
+The parent may request a hearing to contest this reassignment.
+In appropriate circumstances, as permitted by NC law, the superintendent may recommend expulsion of the student.